 Block the Swatch for the Most Accurate Measurements

 Blocking a swatch means to wet it/clean it, gently press out the excess water and then carefully lay out the fabric without stretching or scrunching it.
 Pins are usually used to hold down edges and corners when the item is laid out on a soft surface.
 It is the final step to make your handknits look amazing.
 We will eventually cover this in another blog post.
-To determine what method used to block, use the laundering instructions called for on the yarn label, if there are any….
+To determine what method you should use to block, use the laundering instructions called for on the yarn label, if there are any….

 Here is the swatch just after I bound it off.
 I did not cut the yarn, I only cut when absolutely necessary.
 By just binding off and pulling the ball of yarn through the last stitch, I have a temporary situation.
 After I’m done with the swatch, I can just pull it out and I have not lost any yarn.
+Just rewind it on the ball and go again.

 This is the messy backside.
 All those loops are there for a reason, they allowed me to bring the yarn around to the beginning of the row so that I did not have to purl back to do the Stockinette Stitch.
+Again, if this is confusing, see the * below for knitting in the round.

 Next, we soak the swatch.
 You can use tepid water (water that doesn’t feel warm or cold), some Eucalan or Soak (you can find more information and opportunity to purchase by clicking on the names).
 Euculan and Soak are fancy ‘detergents’ created specifically for hand knits!